Pausanias Analysis

 English Translation

 The ruins of Andania are especially noteworthy.
 It is agreed among the guides that the city derived its name from a woman named Andania; however, I am unable to speak precisely concerning her parentage or to whom she was married.
-Going from Andania toward Cyparissiae, there is a place called Polichne, and rivers named Electra and Coeus flow there.
-Perhaps one might relate these names to Electra, daughter of Atlas, and Coeus, father of Leto; or else Electra and Coeus could have been local heroes.
+Going from Andania toward Cyparissiae, there is a place called Polichne, and rivers named Elektra and Coeus flow there.
+Perhaps one might relate these names to Elektra, daughter of Atlas, and Coeus, father of Leto; or else Elektra and Coeus could have been local heroes.

 Proper Nouns